Action of 15 September 1782: Background

-Latouche hoisted signals requesting a pilot, but none was forthcoming.
+Tréville hoisted signals requesting a pilot, but none was forthcoming.
 At 2100, the division dropped anchor and Gloire sent a boat to Lewistown to request a pilot, but the boat did not return.

 On 13 September the small British squadron consisting of HMS Vestal, HMS Bonetta, and the prize Sophie, led by Captain George Elphinstone in HMS Warwick, and HMS Lion sighted the three vessels anchored in the Delaware River off Cape Henlopen Light.
 The British set out in chase; Captain Elphinstone, in the 50-gun ship Warwick, dispatched the lighter vessels 28-gun frigate Vestal, the sloop Bonetta and the Sophie under command of Richard Keats as they were to traverse shallow waters.